AstarNetwork/astar-docs/docs/learn/dapp-staking/protocol-parameters.md

 ### Tier Thresholds

-The threshold that dApp has to satisfy, essentially the total staked amount, in order to be eligible to enter a tier.
+The threshold a dApp must meet, based on a percentage of the total issuance staked, to enter a tier.
-There are two types of thresholds:
+There are two types of threshold percentages:

-* `Fixed` - threshold has a fixed value and doesn't change
+* `Fixed` - A fixed percentage of the total issuance as staked funds, constant and unchanging between periods.
-* `Dynamic` - threshold has an initial value, which changes dynamically as the number of slots change, but also has a minimum allowed value.
+* `Dynamic` - A percentage of the total issuance as staked funds that can change between periods, with a minimum percentage *minimum_required_percentage* that cannot be reduced below.

 ### Price Aggregation Duration